mrosseel/vast-automation/README.md

 ###File overview

-* init.py : directory settings, stars to chart settings, ...
+* init.py : directory settings, processing settings
 * do_muniwin.py : start all
 * do_charts.py : only do charts
 * do_upsilon.py : only do machine learning detection
 * do_profile.py : do performance profiling on the app (not sure if working)

-##Jupyter usage (deprecated)
+##Jupyter lab usage

-* command: `jupyter notebook list`
-* open browser with the provided url
+The docker image also exposes a Jupyter lab instance on port 8888

+## Other

+* AAVSO VSX catalog can be downloaded here: http://cdsarc.u-strasbg.fr/viz-bin/Cat?cat=B%2Fvsx%2Fversions%2F2018-02-26&target=brief&

 ## TODO

-- calculate star position
 - new ensemble comparison star calculation?
-- capture upsilon extra data (minimum = period) to identify the main star?
+- capture upsilon extra data (minimum = period) ?
 - check error column for any stars having error bars > 1%